-In this module the installed power and thrust of airplanes can be calculated.
-In addition to the installed power/thrust estimation, this module also provides options for inlet and nozzle sizing, estimation of inlet pressure recovery.
+In this module the installed power and/or thrust of the aircraft can be calculated.
+In addition to the installed power/thrust estimation, this module also provides options for inlet and nozzle sizing and estimation of inlet pressure recovery.
 Power extraction is also accounted for.
 Calculations in this module are based on the methodologies outlined in Chapter 6 of Airplane Design Part VI.

-The methods are valid for piston engines, jet engines, turboprop and propfan engines.
+The methods are valid for piston engines, electric engines, jet engines, turboprop and propfan engines.
 Installed thrust or power can be calculated from uninstalled engine performance.

 Propeller performance maps can also be imported into the propeller module to determine the propeller performance at various flight conditions.

-The purpose of the Derivatives submodule is to compute the non-dimensional aerodynamic coefficients, stability and control derivatives for a rigid airplane in a given flight condition (i.e., for a given weight, altitude and speed and CG location).
+The purpose of the Derivatives submodule is to compute the non-dimensional aerodynamic coefficients, stability and control derivatives for a rigid aircraft in a given flight condition (i.e., for a given weight, altitude and speed and C.G. location).
 The derivatives module consists of longitudinal stability derivatives, lateral-directional stability derivatives, longitudinal control derivatives and lateral-directional control derivatives.
-The derivatives can be calculated for tail aft, canard and three-surface configurations.
+The derivatives can be calculated for tail aft, canard, three-surface configurations and flying wing.

 For longitudinal stability derivatives the following options are available: